angular/components/guides/using-component-harnesses.md

 The Angular Material component harnesses generally expose methods to either perform actions that a real user could perform or to inspect component state that a real user might perceive.
-For example, `MatButtonHarness` has methods to click, focus, and blur the `mat-button`, as well as methods to get the text of the button and its disabled state.
+For example, `MatButtonHarness` has methods to click, focus, and blur the `matButton`, as well as methods to get the text of the button and its disabled state.
 Because `MatButton` is a very simple component, these harness methods might not seem very different from working directly with the DOM.
 However, more complex harnesses like `MatSelectHarness` have methods like `open` and `isOpen` which capture more knowledge about the component's internals.

-A test using the `MatButtonHarness` to interact with a `mat-button` might look like the following:
+A test using the `MatButtonHarness` to interact with a `matButton` might look like the following:

 ```ts
 it('should mark confirmed when ok button clicked', async () => {